 Enter the command to execute Windows.
-Choose the File menu, highlight Run and press < enter > .
+Choose the File menu, highlight Run and press <enter>.
 A dialog box will appear on the screen.
-In the space provided, enter the letter of the CD-ROM followed by the complete path to the Acrobat Reader software, i.e., [CD-ROM drive]:\ACROREAD\ACROREAD.EXE, and click on OK.
+In the space provided, enter the letter of the CD-ROM followed by the complete path to the Acrobat Reader software, i.e., [CD-ROM drive]:\ACROREAD\ACRORD16.EXE for Windows 3.1x or \ACROREAD\ACRORD32.EXE FOR Windows 95, then click on OK.